Content

 Portfolio

 Collate a folio of documents pertaining to: (1) the professional ethics of counsellors; (2) national practice standards for mental health professionals; (3) employer OH&S obligations in your state; (4) privacy law including mandated reporting guidelines in your state.
-Now summarise your responsibilities to: your clients; employer; your professional body; and to the community.
-In addition, what obligations do these others hold toward you?
+Having analysed these documents now summarise your responsibilities to your: clients; employer; professional body; and community.
+What obligations do these others hold toward you?

 Autobiographical exercise

 Consider your own "self-story".
-In so much as you feel comfortable: (1) explore what motivates you to be a counsellor including your personal strengths; (2) name your core values; (3) name any personal “blind spots” or weaknesses you may sense, or have been told about; and (4) discuss what hampers you in being altruistic towards others.
+In so much as you feel comfortable: (1) explore what motivates you to be a counsellor; (2) name your personal strengths and core values; (3) name any personal “blind spots” or weaknesses you may sense, or have been told about; and (4) discuss what hampers you in being compassionate towards others.

 Approvals